 The quality, cost, and look of the travertine you choose is determined, in part, by the cut and grade of the tiles.
 Premium grade is going to have consistent color throughout and no gray or black discoloration.
 Standard grade will also be consistent in color with little gray or black discoloration, but it may also have striations and swirls running through the tile, as well.
 Commercial grade will often have black and gray running through the color of the tile, as well as some obvious imperfections.

-The cut of the tile is the next thing that will impact the look of travertine.
+The cut of the natural stone tile is the next thing that will impact the look of travertine.
 You have two types to consider: a vein cut or a Fleuri cut.
 A vein cut is across the vein.
 What that means is you’ll see what look like lines running across the tile because the slab from which the tiles were cut was in turn cut downward to show the layers in the rock bed.
 If you prefer the tiles with a swirling, circular pattern, you’re looking at Fleuri cut travertine tiles.

 Choosing a Finish for Your Travertine